 and White Tara behind me.

-It is clarifying to remember that the klesha of ‘spiritual ignorance’ is the deep rooted habit of egoic personalisation that is the distinguishing characteristic of the Deva Realms – and is the reason for the devas’ bondage to conditioned existence, despite their ability to dwell in ultra-refined and ‘positive’ mental states.
+It is clarifying to remember that the klesha of ‘spiritual ignorance’ is the deep rooted habit of egoic personalisation that is the distinguishing characteristic of the Deva Realms – and is the reason for the devas’ bondage to conditioned existence, despite their ability to dwell in ultra-refined and extremely ‘positive’ mental states.
 When we are talking in the context of the five-fold mandala model of mind, which crystalised during the Mahayana period of Indian Buddhism, and became the underlying structure for the Vajrayana teachings of Tibetan Buddhism, it is also helpful to think of this klesha as the ‘spiritual ignorance’ that is the opposite of the Dharmadhātu Wisdom.
-In other words, avidyā is that ignorance which is our failure to recognise the ’emptiness’, or non-personal nature of Consciousness – the ’empty’ vijñāna skandha.
-So avidyā is the klesha that leads us, when we are in the ‘intermediate state’, which is the bardo between lives; to be drawn toward rebirth in the Deva Realms, rather than toward recognition of our true nature as the white light of the Dharmadhātu Wisdom, which shines from the figures of Vairocana and White Tara (originally Ākāshadhātvishvari).
+In other words, avidyā is that ignorance which is our failure to recognise the ’emptiness’, or non-personal nature of Consciousness – the ’emptiness’ of the vijñāna skandha.
+So avidyā is the klesha that leads us, when we are in the ‘intermediate state’ – the bardo between lives – to be drawn toward rebirth in the Deva Realms, rather than toward recognition of our true nature as the white light of the Dharmadhātu Wisdom, which shines from the figures of Vairocana and White Tara (originally Ākāshadhātvishvari).

 The Dharmadhatu Wisdom – White Tara and Vairocana

-The recognition of the ’empty’ (non-personal), spacious, and relational nature of vijñāna skandha (Consciousness), is the starting point for our practice of Mindfulness, and for the possibility of the emergence of an ethical and creative individuality out of the reactive chaos of our cluster of conditioned egoic selves.
-The most direct and reliable way of preventing ourselves from falling into identification with our various egoic ‘psychological parts’, and taking them to be ‘me’, or ‘I’, is though meditation.
-By resting as Consciousness in meditation practice, we can systematically build the paradoxically non-personal quality of Presence in the centre of our experience – and this allows us to relate to our experience rather than identifying with it.
+The recognition of the ’empty’, non-personal, spacious, and relational nature of vijñāna skandha (Consciousness), is the starting point for our practice of Mindfulness – and for the possibility of the emergence of an ethical and creative individuality out of the reactive chaos of our cluster of conditioned egoic selves.
+The most direct and reliable way of preventing ourselves from falling into identification with our various egoic ‘psychological parts’, and taking them to be ‘me’, or ‘I’, is through meditation.
+By resting as Consciousness in meditation practice, we can systematically build Presence in the centre of our experience.
+Paradoxically, this non-personal quality attention that we gain from ‘maintaining our attention in the present’, allows us to relate to our experience rather than identifying with it.

 White Tara / Akāshadhāteshvari – Shunyatā, Connection, Relatedness

-This central female Buddha of the Dharmadhātu Mandala, whatever we want to call her, and whether we are aware of her of not, can be thought of as a sort of patron deity of all meditators and Mindfulness practitioners.
-When we meditate on the ten archetypal Buddhas of the Dharmadhātu Mandala (which I do at least once a day), we are implicitly giving great importance to White Tara.
+This central female Buddha of the Dharmadhātu Mandala, whatever we want to call her, and whether we are aware or her of not, can be thought of as a sort of patron deity of all meditators and Mindfulness practitioners.
+When we meditate on the ten archetypal Buddhas of the Dharmadhātu Mandala, we are implicitly giving great importance to White Tara.
 There is a sense in which the Dharmadhātu Mandala is White Tara’s mandala – because she is at its centre – and although I like to place her fifth in the ten-fold sequence, it is appropriate to start the sequence with an acknowledgement of her.

 Resting as Consciousness and the Birth of Individuality

 At the core of the Dharmadhātu Wisdom there is a deep paradox, which is that our recognition that the egoic self is an illusion, and the accompanying release of the klesha of avidyā, or ‘spiritual ignorance’, initiates a transition to a new way of being.
 This new way of being is not – as some might imagine – vacant, passive and devoid of character or personality.
 Rather, paradoxically, what emerges is a sense of individuality.
 The great paradox is that, as we find our suprapersonal source and centre, and start to recognise that all the cognitive-perceptual components of experience (the five skandhas) are non-personal, we actually start to function as an individual for the first time.
-And as individuals, we find ourselves no longer compulsively conforming to the ideas and values of our families, societies, and groups, while also acting for the good in the world – discovering a keen sense of ethics, citizenship, a genuine community-mindedness.
+And as individuals, we find ourselves no longer conforming so compulsively to the ideas and values of our families, societies, and groups.
+We also find ourselves deeply motivated to act for the benefit of the whole, for the good of the world – discovering a keen sense of ethics, citizenship, and genuine community-mindedness.

-When, through the practice of ‘resting as Consciousness’, we break our habitual identification with the various aggregations of skandhas that make up our scatter of egoic selves, and instead, find a new basis for our identity in the suprapersonal Life Energies that remain; then recognisable elements of the original personality continue to function, but with a new integrity, a new empathy, a new ethical sensibility, and a concern for whole – and with a new generous engagement, and compassionate perspective on life.
+When, through the practice of ‘resting as Consciousness’, we break our habitual identification with the various aggregations of skandhas that make up our scatter of egoic selves, and instead, find a new basis for our identity in the suprapersonal Life Energies that remain; then recognisable elements of our original personality continue to function, but with a new integrity, a new empathy, a new ethical sensibility, and a concern for the whole – and with a new generous engagement, and a compassionate perspective on life.
 This is why the cleaning out of the kleshas through meditation practice is so important.
-Until we have progressed in this work, we cannot function as a true individual, and are crippled in our capacity to contribute.
+Until we have progressed in this work, we cannot function as an individual, and we are crippled in our capacity to contribute.

 Effort and Samādhi – Effort and Receptivity